gitextensions/gitextensions/CONTRIBUTING.md

 - Bug fixes
 - New features

-To help the project maintainers be as effective as possible, please follow some simple guidelines.
+To help the project maintainers be as effective as possible, please follow the simple guidelines below.

 ## Reporting Issues